-Although most ingredients in the products being developed by the Company are readily obtainable from multiple sources, the Company knows of only a few manufacturers of the hydroxyethyl starches that serve as the active ingredient in Hextend, Pentalyte and HetaCool.
-Abbott presently has a source of supply of the hydroxyethyl starch used in Hextend, Pentalyte and HetaCool, and has agreed to maintain a supply sufficient to meet market demand for Hextend in the United States and Canada.
-McGaw, Inc., a wholly owned subsidiary of B. Braun Melsungen AG, a private German company selling intravenous solutions and other medical products around the world, has produced Hextend for BioTime's clinical trials and can produce the pentastarch used in Pentalyte.

-In order to manufacture its products for overseas markets, or products not presently licensed to Abbott for the United States and Canadian markets, the Company or a licensee would have to secure a supply or production agreement with one or more of the known hydroxyethyl starch manufacturers, but if such an agreement could not be obtained, the Company or a licensee would have to acquire a manufacturing facility and the technology to produce the hydroxyethyl starch according to good manufacturing practices.
-The possibility of producing hydroxyethyl starches through a co-operative effort with a small, independent starch manufacturer has also been considered.
-The Company might have to raise additional capital to participate in the development and acquisition of the necessary production technology and facilities.
+Although most ingredients in the products being developed by the Company are readily obtainable from multiple sources, the Company knows of only a few manufacturers of the hydroxyethyl starches that serve as the drug substance in Hextend, PentaLyte and HetaCool.
+Abbott presently has a source of supply of the hydroxyethyl starch used in Hextend, PentaLyte and HetaCool, and has agreed to maintain a supply sufficient to meet market demand for Hextend in the United States and Canada.
+In order to manufacture its products for overseas markets, or products not presently licensed to Abbott for the United States and Canadian markets, the Company or a licensee would have to secure a supply or production agreement with one or more of the known hydroxyethyl starch manufacturers.
+The Company believes that it will be able to obtain a sufficient supply of starch for its needs in the foreseeable future, although it does not have a supply agreement in place.
+If for any reason a sufficient supply of hydroxyethyl starch could not be obtained, the Company or a licensee would have to acquire a manufacturing facility and the technology to produce the hydroxyethyl starch according to good manufacturing practices.
+The Company would have to raise additional capital to participate in the development and acquisition of the necessary production technology and facilities.